jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

 GEE is excellent for processing large amounts of pre-existing (usually raster) data.
 However, it is not so good at presenting spatial data and does not provide much functionality for creating new vector data.
 For those things, Geographic Informations Systems - like QGIS - are much more useful.
 We'll switch now to use QGIS to add additional information and present the simple PNV map created above (later you can improve the PNV map if you want).

-You fill find [the QGIS documentation](https://docs.qgis.org/3.28/en/docs/index.html) useful to review, including a handy guide to the [graphical interface](https://docs.qgis.org/3.28/en/docs/user_manual/introduction/qgis_gui.html) and details on [how to work with raster data](https://docs.qgis.org/3.28/en/docs/user_manual/working_with_raster/index.html).
+You will find [the QGIS documentation](https://docs.qgis.org/3.28/en/docs/index.html) useful to review, including a handy guide to the [graphical interface](https://docs.qgis.org/3.28/en/docs/user_manual/introduction/qgis_gui.html) and details on [how to work with raster data](https://docs.qgis.org/3.28/en/docs/user_manual/working_with_raster/index.html).

 A video demonstrating the tasks taken in this section is available on KEATS (and via [this link](https://media.kcl.ac.uk/media/TenerifeVeg-Prac23-34-Section2.mp4/1_jdq37yyo) - King's login required).
 Hopefully the instructions below will be clear, but the video may help where you are uncertain.